A sweet, apple crisp like filling and topping makes these apple spice pancakes smell and taste like a cider donut. Perfect for a fall breakfast!

 I don’t usually eat pancakes this often I swear, but I’m kind of playing a little game with myself to see how many different seasonal iterations I can come up with.

-Here are all the pancake Sunday creations:
+Here are some previous Sunday creations:

 - Oatmeal pumpkin pancakes